 This is probably The Red Sea’s most-famous single dive site.
-It’s famous for the huge amount and great diversity of marine life that divers can encounter here.
+It’s popular for the huge amount and great diversity of marine life that divers can encounter here.
 This is the main and best place in The Red Sea to dive with several species of sharks, including the Oceanic Whitetip Shark (Carcharhinus longimanus).
-You might think that to encounter pelagics like this and such an unspoilt reef that the dive site is in the middle of nowhere.
-Actually, it’s located just 12km. from the coast, and it’s even reachable by some daytrip diving boats from Marsa Alam area.
+You might think that to encounter pelagics like this at such an unspoilt reef that the dive site is in the middle of nowhere.
+Actually, it’s located just 9km. from the coast, making it reachable by daytrip diving boats from the Marsa Alam area.

 The reef is made up of several plateaus that drop down towards the north and south to 60 metres or deeper.
 On the east & west sides of the dive site, there are vertical walls that are covered in hard & soft corals and teeming with marine life.
 The top of the plateau almost reaches the surface, with its centre coming to within one metre at low tide.
 The reef's average width is 60 metres and it's 300+ metres from north to south.
 Surrounding water that is reachable by divers is slightly deeper at the southern end.
 Open Water divers can still see plenty here without diving deeper than their 18-metre maximum, but it's important to be experienced in diving in a current.
 The currents here can be strong, and they normally go north to south or vice versa.
 But at times they can vary, and sometimes even change during the dive.
 Remember that currents are vital to any marine ecosystem, and especially so here at Elphinstone Reef.
 The surrounding deep water and daily currents ensure that there's plenty of food for the resident marine life, which of course attracts larger fish.